How to Use Anki for Long-Term Retention of Course Material

 How to Rate Cards: The Mistake That Quietly Destroys Retention

 Every card in Anki ends with a rating: Again (failed to recall), Hard (recalled with significant difficulty), Good (recalled correctly with some effort), or Easy (recalled immediately and effortlessly).
 The algorithm uses these ratings to schedule your next review.
-The cardinal sin of Anki use is inflating your ratings — pressing “Good” on a card you barely recalled, or “Easy” on something you recognized but couldn’t have produced unprompted.
+The cardinal sin of Anki use is inflating your ratings — pressing “Good” on a card you barely recalled.

 This sabotages retention by scheduling cards at intervals longer than your actual memory can sustain.
-You think you’re progressing, but you’re actually setting yourself up to fail the real test.
 Rate cards on the basis of unprompted active recall, not on how familiar the answer felt once you revealed it.
 If you had to read the answer and think “oh, right” — that is an Again or Hard, not a Good.
 Honest rating is uncomfortable, but it is the entire mechanism through which Anki actually works.
-The same honest self-assessment is what makes effective proofreading and self-editing valuable — discomfort with identifying your own mistakes is precisely what develops expertise.

 How Many Cards Per Day?
 The Sustainable Zone

 For most undergraduate students managing 3–5 courses simultaneously, 10 to 20 new cards per day per subject is the sustainable long-term zone, keeping total daily review time under 30 minutes per subject.
 Medical students preparing for high-stakes examinations like the USMLE Step 1 in the US or PLAB in the UK often add 50–100 new cards daily, but they allocate 1–2 hours exclusively to Anki.
-The right number is the highest you can sustain consistently without missing days — not the highest you can manage on a good week.
+The right number is the highest you can sustain consistently without missing days.

 What to Do When Reviews Pile Up

 Missed days happen.
-Life happens.
-The worst response is trying to catch up by doing 600 overdue cards in a single three-hour session — this creates cognitive overload, produces poor retention, and destroys your motivation.
-The right response is structured: set new cards per day to zero, work through your overdue cards at a sustainable daily rate (no more than 100–150 per session for experienced users), and resume normal new card addition once the backlog drops below a week’s worth of work.
-Most students find that a missed week requires 5–7 days of catch-up rather than a single marathon session.
+The worst response is trying to catch up by doing 600 overdue cards in a single three-hour session — this creates cognitive overload, produces poor retention, and destroys motivation.
+The right response: set new cards per day to zero, work through your overdue cards at 100–150 per session, and resume normal new card addition once the backlog drops below a week’s worth of work.

 Integrating Anki Into Your Full Study System

 Anki is a retention tool, not a comprehension tool.
-This distinction matters enormously.
-You should engage with new material first through active note-taking, lecture attendance, textbook reading, or problem sets — activities that build understanding.
-Only after you understand something should you encode it in Anki for long-term retention.
-The workflow that research and experienced students consistently recommend: attend lecture → take active, synthesis-focused notes → convert key concepts into Anki cards within 24 hours → review daily.
+You should engage with new material first through active note-taking, lecture attendance, and textbook reading — activities that build understanding.
+Only after you understand something should you encode it in Anki.
+The workflow research and experienced students consistently recommend: attend lecture → take active, synthesis-focused notes → convert key concepts into Anki cards within 24 hours → review daily.

 Anki Works Best For

 Encoding material you already understand.
 High-volume factual subjects: medicine, pharmacology, anatomy, law, foreign languages, history dates, chemistry nomenclature.
 Any situation where you need to reliably retrieve specific information under exam conditions.
-Long-horizon retention: information that you need weeks, months, or years from now.
-Building large, durable knowledge bases that persist beyond a single exam cycle.
+Long-horizon retention: information you need weeks, months, or years from now.

 What Anki Cannot Do